-I have had emotions through writing the article.
-Anxiety about how it may change how people see me and know my vulnerability.
-Sadness at the reality of having a long history of strong experiences that so often felt largely outside my control.
-Happiness at thinking about an experience that, at the moment, is in the past and at using my experience hopefully for other peoples’ benefit.
+I had emotions through writing the article.
+Anxiety about how it may change how people see me.
+Sadness at the reality of having a long history of strong experiences.
+That often felt outside my control.
+Relief at thinking about an experience that, at the moment of writing, is in the past.
+Hope about using my experience for other peoples’ benefit.
 I begin my account at my beginning.

-As a child and young adult I had a fear of losing my mind.
-Coping through avoidant and anxious agitation.
-This may have predisposed me.
 I first experienced depression in 1997.
-A blanket of despair that made my insides hurt.
+A blanket of despair that made my insides aches for months.
 A cramping in my stomach forcing me to look away from the world.
 A burning desire to not to want to be in the world.
 My mistakes become unbearable.
 The idea of harming someone else through my actions became unforgivable.